Riemannian Anosov extension and applications: Introduction

 \begin{thmintro}[Theorem ~\ref{thm_anosov_ext}] Let $(\Sigma, g)$ be a compact smooth Riemannian manifold with boundary.
 Assume that each component of the boundary is a strictly convex set diffeomorphic to a sphere.
 Also, assume that $(\Sigma, g)$ has no conjugate points and the trapped set for the geodesic flow is hyperbolic.
-Then, there exists an isometric embedding $(\Sigma,g)\subset (\Sigma^{ext}, g^{ext})$ such that $(\Sigma^{ext}, g^{ext})$ is a closed Anosov manifold. \end{thmintro} \begin{remark*}We do not require $\Sigma$ to be connected. \end{remark*} To the best of our knowledge, the above theorem is the first general result on existence of Anosov extensions.
+Then, there exists a codimension 0 isometric embedding $(\Sigma,g)\subset (\Sigma^{ext}, g^{ext})$ such that $(\Sigma^{ext}, g^{ext})$ is a closed Anosov manifold. \end{thmintro} \begin{remark*}We do not require $\Sigma$ to be connected.
+If we do not insist on the embedding being codimensional 0 then it is not hard to apply Nash's embedding theorem to isometrically embed $(\Sigma, g)$ into a high dimensional Euclidean space and then into a horosphere in a manifold of constant negative curvature (We owe this remark to Keith Burns). \end{remark*} To the best of our knowledge, the above theorem is the first general result on existence of Anosov extensions.
 We note that all assumptions except for convexity and diffeomorphism type of the boundary are necessary assumptions to admit an Anosov extension.
 One fact which immediately follows from Theorem \ref{thm_anosov_intro} is that for any point in any Riemannian manifold, one can isometrically embed any sufficiently small neighborhood of the given point into a closed Anosov manifold.

 Theorem \ref{thm_anosov_intro} allows one to transfer some results from the setting of closed Riemannian manifolds to the setting of compact Riemannian manifolds with boundary.
 We proceed with a description of such applications.